ReverseControl/MuchPIR/README.md

 This is a protype implementation of Private Information Retrieval using Homomorphic Encryption implemented as a C/C++ Aggregate extension to Postgres.

-This version is one of my early versions and its performance is severely lacking.
-Nonetheless, I think it is good a enough implementation for folks who want to experiment with PIR on Postgres and have a working C/C++ extension.
+This version is an early versions and its performance is severely lacking.
+Nonetheless, it is good a enough implementation for folks who want to experiment with PIR on Postgres and have a working C/C++ extension.

 # Buiding